 In retrospect, I should have driven to Creel, further on the line to get on the train and get off in El Fuerte, 90 minutes before Los Mochis and the best part of the canyon.
 El Fuerte is a nice colonial town and Los Mochis has little to offer, plus the end of the trip is in the dark and passes through flat uninteresting countryside.
 The two trips took 12 and 14 hours respectively.
 The landscape is beautiful with pine forests, sheer canyon walls, and a river with pools and boulders.

-One of Mexico’s most numerous indigenous people, the Tarahumara, still maintain a traditional lifestyle in the canyon depths.
+One of Mexico’s most numerous indigenous people, the Tarahumara, still maintains a traditional lifestyle in the canyon depths.

-BASASEACHI WATERFALL December 2007.
 The highest waterfall in Mexico, it is 1,067 feet high.
-It is made of 2 streams, Arroya del Durazno and Arroyo de Basaseachic which merge in the high mountains.
 Past the falls, the stream is called Rio Candameria, a tributary of the Rio Mayo.
 Both streams are seasonal and dry up in the spring and autumn seasons.

 From Creel, the winding, narrow road went through the pine-covered mountains and canyons.
 The thin ribbon of water was barely visible through the heavy fog and rain.
-Arriving back at the truck in the dark, I camped in the parking lot as it is unwise driving at night in Mexico.
-Storming all night with huge rain and winds, the river had swollen from a tiny stream to a raging torrent, conservatively a thousand times larger in the morning.
-Down at the lower viewpoint about 400 feet above the bottom of the falls, I was completely soaked in ten seconds from the spray.
+Arriving back at the truck in the dark, I camped in the parking lot.
+It stormed all night with huge rain and winds and the river had swollen from a tiny stream to a raging torrent, conservatively a thousand times larger.
+At the lower viewpoint about 400 feet above the bottom of the falls, I was completely soaked in ten seconds from the spray.
 I climbed over 1000 feet to the upper viewpoint for marvellous views of the now massive waterfall.
 It rained heavily and back at the truck, I was one wet puppy.

 On the hike, I met an American who advised me to buy gold.
 I sold all my American stocks and bought gold.